-Stef Konijn is an economist and researcher on issues concerning competition and innovation.
+Stef Konijn is a policy economist and researcher on issues concerning competition and innovation.
+He primarily conducts quantitative research on social issues and related policies.
+Stef is active in both a broad range of fields (from sustainability to regional development and from national security to aviation) and for a diverse group of clients.
 In the past, he has also worked in the fields of pensions, mortgages and education.

-After graduating with distinction (cum laude) and Honours for his bachelor’s Economics and Business at the Universtity of Amsterdam, Stef worked in the Dutch pension and mortgage sector.
-There he was mainly involved in scenario analyses and responsible investments.
-After his gap year, he finished the Economics master’s with the specialisation Public Policy cum laude in Amsterdam.
-For his graduation, he wrote the thesis ‘The Non-Take-Up of Means-Tested Benefits: An Empirical Policy Evaluation of Dutch Student Finance’ about the extent of and the possible explanations for the non-take-up of the supplementary grant among students in higher education.
+Stef completed the Economics master’s with the specialisation Public Policy cum laude at the University of Amsterdam.
+For his graduation, he wrote the thesis ‘The Non-Take-Up of Means-Tested Benefits: An Empirical Policy Evaluation of Dutch Student Finance’ on the extent and possible explanations of the non-take-up of the need-based supplementary student grant.
 The thesis was written and published at the CPB Netherlands Bureau for Economic Policy Analysis.
-During his study time, he also taught fellow students at the university.
+Stef also worked within the pension and mortgage sector.
+There, he was particularly involved in scenario analyses and responsible investments.
+During his studies, he also taught fellow students at university.

 Stef has been working at SEO Amsterdam Economics since 2020.
 He works as a researcher for a wide range of clients such as the Dutch government, municipalities and provinces as well as law firms, NGOs and large multinationals.

 Want to know what Stef can do for your organisation?
 Contact him directly: